SiAWorkExperience/Contact-Form/README.md

 ### What I learned

-I learned how to create a proper layout for HTML documents by using CSS, in addition to flexbox.
+I learned how to create a proper layout for HTML documents by using CSS, in addition to using flexbox to properly organise elements.

 ```
 form{